 - Then it is dried.

-- Then it is exposed to water/moisture so that the pectin (adhesive substance) that binds the fibers together will breakdown.(a process known as retting).
-This is usually done in a natural environment and takes about 2-3 weeks
+- Then it is exposed to water/moisture so that the pectin (adhesive material) that binds the fibers together will break down(a process known as retting).
+This is usually done in a natural environment and takes about 2-3 weeks.

 - They are then made into yarn on spinning looms.
 They undergo quality checks to ensure top quality.

-- They are then bleached, dyed or used in its natural state.
-Many other treatments like wrinkle resistance etc are also applied at this stage.
+- They are then bleached, dyed or used in their natural state.
+Many other treatments like wrinkle resistance etc are also applied at this stage

-It is a rough fabric, usually undyed, made with slubby yarns and is often used for towels, table linen and draperies.
-The coarsest is called Russian Linen
+It is a rough fabric, usually undyed, made with slubbed yarns, and is often used for towels, table linen, and draperies.
+The coarsest is called Russian Linen.

 Obviously used for making bedsheets, this is a heavier linen.